neuro-soup/evochi/clients/python/README.md

         # This method is called whenever the server requests an evaluation step
         # for the current worker.
 The given slices represent the index ranges of
         # the population to be evaluated.
-        #
         # The total number of individuals across all slices will be <= self.cores.
-        # You should evaluate all these individuals in parallel if possible.
         #
         # Note that the length of the slice (stop-start) must be equal to the
         # number of rewards in a single `evochi.Eval` object.